 Sales and Marketing Alignment

-Communication is the key to making sure that sales and marketing departments are aligned.
+Communication is the key to achieving sales and marketing alignment.
 Together, they should establish what defines a lead, qualified lead, and opportunity.
 They should determine which business practices to follow, metrics to use, and how to define success.
 Lead scoring by creating buyer personas can allow you to better understand where your prospects are in their buying cycle.
 Have a data company, like ZoomInfo, make it easier for you to strategize how to define lead scoring throughout the process.